ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 In this tutorial, we learned:

-* Installing and using avalanche-cli
+- Installing and using avalanche-cli.
-* Creating a subnet and customizing it
+- Creating a subnet and customizing it.
-* Deploy the subnet locally for local development
+- Deploying the subnet locally for local development.
-* Interacting with locally deployed subnet using Remix and hardhat
+- Interacting with locally deployed subnet using Remix and Hardhat.
-* Optionally we learned how to interact with precompiles
+- Optionally, we learned how to interact with precompiles.